sarkhanrajabov/saveStorage/README.md

 # saveStorage
-saveStorage is a JQuery plugin for easliy save form data
+> saveStorage is a lightweight jQuery plugin that automatically stores and recovers form values to prevent losing data when editing an HTML form.

 Supported elements:
 ----------------------